aergonaut/gear/README.md

 ### Binary releases

-Binary releases are available for macOS and Linux on the [Releases][] tab.
+Binary releases are available for macOS, Linux, and Windows on the [Releases][] tab.

 [releases]: https://github.com/aergonaut/gear/releases

 1. Download the appropriate release asset for your platform
 2. Unzip the archive
-3. Move the `gear` binary somewhere in your path
+3. Move the `gear` executable somewhere in your path

 ### With `cargo install`